 Half way through 2014 we thought our rollercoaster ride in Gulu was coming to an end.
 I had been teaching in a local government primary school and what started out as just trying to help out and volunteer in a local government primary (teaching up to 140 kids in one classroom!) slowly progressed to running teacher training workshops in phonics.
 It was extremely frustrating to see children failing in primary school, even children who were sponsored by western charities, because they were not taught effectively.
 Chalk and talk methods of rote learning ruled the classroom and local teachers found that they were not taught effective methods of teaching in English (the national/education language in Uganda).
 I could see God birthing in me a new passion and desire to help the teachers and a pretty big vision (to raise literacy standards across primary schools in Gulu).
 Ironically, when I was beginning to pack my bags and say my goodbyes that’s when teachers really started to listen.
 I trained over 300 teachers in my last month in Gulu and attempted some whirlwind follow-up visits but it just wasn’t enough – I needed to go back and do this properly.
 So I am.
-I returned to Gulu in January 2015 and have trained more than 50 primary schools since then.
+I returned to Gulu in January 2015 and with a team of trainers, we have trained thousands of teachers since then.

-The vision is to see all primary school children in Gulu improve significantly in their reading and writing; and to equip primary school teachers with the skills needed to teach them in a better way to lift the standard of education; and to improve the general education for early childhood in Gulu.
+Our vision is to see all primary school children in Gulu improve significantly in their reading and writing; to equip primary school teachers with the skills needed to teach them in a better way to lift the standard of education; and to improve the general education for early childhood in Gulu.

 Thanks for taking an interest, I will try and post some regular updates on how we are getting on – the good, the bad and the ugly.
 Enjoy the ride!